 To observe and record test results, spray the paper with distilled water.

 Observe the color by comparing it to the provided color scale and recording the corresponding Schönbein number.
+Calculate the average Schönbein number for each site.

+Use the relative humidity data for each site and the Relative Humidity Schönbein Number Chart to convert Schönbein site averages to ozone concentration (ppb).

 Representative Results: Use the Schönbein number scale (Figure 4) for quantitative analysis of ozone.
 The chart is used to compare with sample papers after 8 hours of exposure at sample locations.
+Use the Relative Humidity Schönbein Number Chart to convert Schönbein scores to ozone concentration (ppb) (Figure 5).

-(Figure 5)Score increases with increasing color intensity, with the darkest violet on the right side of the scale.
-Results should vary based on the location of the collection site (Figure 5).
+Score increases with increasing color intensity, with the darkest violet on the right side of the scale.
+Results should vary based on the location of the collection site (Figure 6).

 Applications: Tropospheric ozone exposure is harmful to human health, known to cause chest pain, coughing, throat irritation, and congestion.
 Ozone also interferes with lung function, exacerbating symptoms of bronchitis, emphysema, and asthma, and can permanently damage lung tissue.